planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 Modifiers may add or subtract dice from a Check.
 For example, +2 means add two dice.
 Treat these modifiers just like a Roll where only the largest bonus and penalty counts.
-Modifiers can also apply to Difficulty, but only where specifically noted.
-For example, how shields raise <span class="smallcaps">Poise</span> for evading attacks.
 Players should expect a +1 to +3 bonus for having the proper tools or leverage for a task.

+Modifiers can also apply to Difficulty.
+For example, shields and cover increase the Difficulty of an Attack by adding to POISE.

 The Guide should assume competence and only call for a Check when the outcome is interesting or uncertain.
 Players should brazenly presume